-10.3 A question may only be asked if notice has been given by delivering it in writing email to the Director of Legal and Democratic Services no later than 12noon three working days before the Council Meeting (ie on a Friday when Council meets on the following Wednesday).
-The notice must give the name and address of the questioner and the name of the Cabinet Member of the Council to whom the question is to be put.
+- 9.1 Members of the public who are on the register of electors, or are tax payers or non-domestic tax payers in the County of Derbyshire, may ask questions of Cabinet Members at ordinary Council Meetings. - 9.2 A question may only be asked if notice has been given by delivering it in writing or by electronic mail to the Director of Legal and Democratic Services no later than 12 noon at least 10 working days before the Council Meeting (i.e. on a Wednesday 2 weeks before a Council meeting on a Wednesday).
+Late questions may be asked provided they relate to a report on the agenda and could not have been put before publication of the agenda and notice has been given by delivering it in writing or by electronic email to the Director of Legal and Democratic Services no later than 12 noon at least three working days before the Council Meeting (i.e. on a Friday when Council meets on the following Wednesday).
+The notice must give the name and address of the questioner and the name of the Cabinet Member to whom the question is to be put.